-American Indian Nurse Scholarship Program
+American Indian Medical Scholarship Program

-The American Indian Nurse Scholarship Award Program was started by the NSCDA in 1927 to give students of American Indian descent the opportunity to pursue careers in nursing.
+The American Indian Medical Scholarship Award Program (AIMS) was started by the NSCDA in 1928 to give students of American Indian descent the opportunity to pursue careers in nursing.
 The students are expected to return to work among their people to help improve health care.
 Some students work on reservations, and others find employment in hospitals in areas largely populated by American Indians.
 Intended originally to benefit females only, the program has expanded to include males and the career goals now include not only nursing careers, but jobs in health care and health education, as well.

 The current goal is to grant a $1,500 scholarship each semester, as long as the student remains in academic good standing.
 The scholarship money is restricted to tuition and specific academic expenses.
 To meet the financial demands of their education, many students seek additional government grants and subsidies and maintain part-time jobs.

 Other educational awards are granted to any age child or adult for any reason pertaining to the education of American History.
 Examples include grants to enhance American history curriculum, History Day prizes, grants to teachers for enrichment study, and grants to international students.

 The Attingham Summer School is an intensive three-week program, based in Britain, that provides students unprecedented access to the collections and landscapes of English Country Houses.
 The specialized level of curatorial expertise offered by attending Attingham is truly unique and gives attendees a keen understanding of the significance of the selected properties and collections.

 National Headquarters Dumbarton House staff have attended the Attingham Summer School and believe the value of the experience and impact on their work is impossible to quantify.
 They were granted behind the scenes access to 26 English Country Houses and gained knowledge in decorative and fine arts conservation, house museum management, collections care, and interpretation.